 - Third-party verification highly preferred from an individual identified by the family who is competent to make the determination.
 A doctor or other medical professional, a peer support group, a non-medical service agency, or a reliable third party who is in a position to know about the individual's disability may provide verification of a disability [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act]. - BHA must request only information that is necessary to evaluate the disability-related need for the accommodation.
-BHA will not inquire about the nature or extent of any disability. - Medical records will not be accepted or retained in the participant file. - If the accommodation is for an additional bedroom (for storage of medical equipment), BHA will perform a home visit to verify the use of the additional bedroom for the intended purpose initially during the request period, then periodically, at least annually. - If the accommodation is for an additional bedroom (for a live-in aide), BHA will perform a home visit and require reasonable documentation from the "aide" including DMV issued driver's license or identification card showing the assisted address as the fixed and permanent domicile (90-days after approval and recertification), then periodically, at least annually to verify residency in the assisted unit as the sole place of residency.
+BHA will not inquire about the nature or extent of any disability. - Medical records will not be accepted or retained in the participant file. - If the accommodation is for an additional bedroom (for storage of medical equipment), BHA may either (a) accept photos of bedroom in question or (b) perform a home visit to verify the use of the additional bedroom for the intended purpose, during the request period. - If the accommodation is for an additional bedroom (for a live-in aide), BHA may perform a home visit and will require reasonable documentation from the proposed live in aide including DMV issued driver's license or identification card showing the assisted address as the fixed and permanent domicile (90-days after approval and recertification), every 1-3 years, or when a concern arises about the need for the extra bedroom, to verify residency in the assisted unit as the sole place of residency, via request for identification.